ghztomash/public-ip-address/README.md

 `public-ip-address` is a simple Rust library for performing public IP lookups from over a dozen of various services.

 It provides a unified interface to fetch public IP address and geolocation information from multiple providers.
 Arbitrary IP address lookup and access API keys are supported for certain providers.
+The library provides an asynchronous interface to make it easy to integrate with other `async` codebase.

 The library also includes caching functionality to improve performance for repeated lookups and minimize reaching rate-limiting thresholds.
 The cache file can be encrypted when enabled through a feature flag for additional privacy.

 ## Usage